This article originally appeared on Noisey Australia.

 That's not too anti-exercise.
 That's a healthy answer.

 It's not the worst, no. If I am being healthy I've got a very particular diet.
 I'll eat a lot of greens like broccoli and gelatinous vegetables, to clear out my liver.
 Parsley for the chlorophyll…lots of water and lime… things to aid my digestion.
 I've got an issue with that, because I kind of use food like a drug.
 Like, "I need to be feeling better today, so I'm gonna eat some broccoli".
 Someone told me that nutrition-wise, food is like heart surgery in the 17th century.
 So much of it hasn't been figured out.

 There's a lot that happened.
 It was turbulent.
 A lot of seeds were been planted that we're going to see the effect of in 2017, when it comes to things like Brexit or Donald Trump.
 But yeah, it's been a good year, haha.
 For me anyway.
 I've had a lot of challenges to face and I think I've done a lot of growing.

-Process is out this Friday via Young Turks.
+Process is out Friday, February 2 via Young Turks.